 Oil Field Lease Agreements

 Property ownership does not always include the right to develop vacant land, especially in an oil field, where land may be subject to an oil field lease.
 Some of these lease agreements date from the 1920s, when property owners gave up their property oil field operators.
 A property owner may have no legal standing to develop the land until the lease is renegotiated or removed from the property.

 Persons interested in buying oil field land should obtain comprehensive title reports and seek legal advice regarding oil field leases and pipeline easements listed on the title.
 Developers should contact the oil field operator / leaseholder regarding development plans.
 Sometimes leaseholds can be renegotiated to allow for the joint or shared use of an oil field parcel.

-- Maps are available at the Division of Oil, Gas & Geothermal Resources (DOGGR) website.
+- Maps are available at the California Geologic Energy Management Division (CalGEM) website.